-The Agency will continue to be a frontrunner by fostering new member countries, specifically Switzerland and the countries of southeast Europe.
-These geographical extensions, together with cooperation with other countries and extended sectoral work are expected, and assessed on the boundary conditions as highlighted in the table.
+The Agency will continue to be a frontrunner by fostering new members, specifically for Switzerland and the countries of southeast Europe.
+These geographical extensions, together with co-operation with other countries and extended sectoral work are expected, and assessed on the boundary conditions as highlighted in the table.
 Resources will also be used to strengthen the capacity of the new member countries.
-Cooperation with sectoral directorates-general (DGs) will be further fostered - specifically for the energy, transport, agriculture and fisheries sectors.
+Co-operation with sectoral directorates-general (DGs) will be further fostered - specifically for the energy, transport, agriculture and fisheries sectors.
 The option to have joint activities with industrial partners is also foreseen.